VermiNew/MindustryExecutable/README.md

 ## FAQ

-**Q: Is this software safe?**
+**Q: Is this software safe?**<br>
 A: Yes, Mindustry Executable is designed with safety in mind.
-All provided files undergo checks for malicious software.
+All provided files undergo checks for malicious software.<br>

-**Q: Do I have to pay for using this tool?**
+**Q: Do I have to pay for using this tool?**<br>
-A: No, Mindustry Executable is available for free, under the MIT License.
+A: No, Mindustry Executable is available for free, under the MIT License.<br>

-**Q: What are the minimum system requirements for Mindustry?**
+**Q: What are the minimum system requirements for Mindustry?**<br>
 A: System requirements for Mindustry may change with game updates.
-Please check the official [Mindustry website](https://mindustrygame.github.io/) for the latest information.
+Please check the official [Mindustry website](https://mindustrygame.github.io/) for the latest information.<br>

-**Q: Does this tool work on macOS/Linux systems?**
+**Q: Does this tool work on macOS/Linux systems?**<br>
 A: No, Mindustry Executable is designed for Windows systems.
-If you need support for other systems, consider using an alternative tool or manually installing Mindustry.
+If you need support for other systems, consider using an alternative tool or manually installing Mindustry.<br>

-**Q: How can I contribute to the development of this tool?**
+**Q: How can I contribute to the development of this tool?**<br>
 A: You can contribute by reporting issues in the [Issues](https://github.com/VermiNew/MindustryExecutable/issues) section or checking for available tasks.
 Please also review the [Contributing](https://github.com/VermiNew/MindustryExecutable#contributing) section in the README.
-Since I am the sole developer, your feedback and suggestions are highly valuable.
+Since I am the sole developer, your feedback and suggestions are highly valuable.<br>

-**Q: Where can I report issues or seek help?**
+**Q: Where can I report issues or seek help?**<br>
 A: You can report issues on the GitHub project page in the [Issues](https://github.com/VermiNew/MindustryExecutable/issues) section.
-For urgent matters, visit our [Discord](https://discord.gg/example) channel.
+For urgent matters, visit our [Discord](https://discord.gg/example) channel.<br>

-**Q: Is there documentation for this tool?**
+**Q: Is there documentation for this tool?**<br>
 A: Currently, we do not provide full documentation.
-If you have questions or need assistance, feel free to ask in the [Issues](https://github.com/VermiNew/MindustryExecutable/issues) section or on our Discord channel.
+If you have questions or need assistance, feel free to ask in the [Issues](https://github.com/VermiNew/MindustryExecutable/issues) section or on our Discord channel.<br>

-**Q: Is this tool compatible with the latest version of Mindustry?**
+**Q: Is this tool compatible with the latest version of Mindustry?**<br>
 A: We strive to maintain compatibility with the latest version of Mindustry.
-If you encounter issues after an update, check our project page or [Issues](https://github.com/VermiNew/MindustryExecutable/issues).
+If you encounter issues after an update, check our project page or [Issues](https://github.com/VermiNew/MindustryExecutable/issues).<br>

-**Q: Does the tool automatically update with new Mindustry versions?**
+**Q: Does the tool automatically update with new Mindustry versions?**<br>
 A: Currently, Mindustry Executable does not have a built-in auto-update feature.
-We recommend checking for updates regularly on the project page.
+We recommend checking for updates regularly on the project page.<br>

 ## Credits